 Co-packing agreements are used to define each party’s responsibilities.
 Many details must be ironed out, such as ingredient specifications and sourcing, product specifications, order processing, production planning, lead times, quality control, packaging inventory, distribution, liabilities and consumer complaints.

 The food processing industry is heavily regulated and for good reason; it is fraught with food safety risks.
 Health Canada and the Canadian Food Inspection Agency (CFIA) take their responsibility for protecting the health and safety of Canadians very seriously.
-Most companies that prepare, package or label food will require a license, food safety preventive controls and traceability when the Safe Food For Canadians Regulations come into force.
+Most companies that prepare, package or label food require a license, food safety preventive controls and traceability to comply with Safe Food For Canadians Regulations (SFCR).

 Labelling, marketing and advertising cannot be false or misleading.
 Virtually everything on a food label is regulated.
 Allergens and claims, often disguised as marketing romance copy, pose the highest risks of a labelling recall.
 Regulatory affairs specialists are skilled at navigating the regulatory maze and can help to mitigate risks.

 Typically retailers require a minimum shelf life of twelve months for shelf stable and frozen foods, but eighteen to twenty-four months is preferred.
 This allows time for the product to move through the supply chain, enabling retailers to sell the inventory and gives consumers time to store it for future use.
 Shelf life studies are conducted to determine the optimum product life.